Nbk2938/emecus/rubi (pde)/Rubickscube8_1/README.md

-this program, has a slight change respect to "rubikscube8".
+This program, has a slight change respect to "rubikscube8".

-- The creation of the scramble algorithm is given to the uuser.
+- The creation of the scramble algorithm is given to the user.
 - He can manualy create an alghorith and contemporary se the result of the scramble applied to the cube in the interface.

+This program is already one of the latest versions and is made specifically to be able to solve a ribiks cube with it's hardware attached to it.
+I have not specified the Hardware so it's not verry useful to try to run this program.
+It's far better and cooler to run the programs that only require the code to work, like the Rubikscube7.pde.

-this program is already one of the last versions so to run it without the entire robot it's neccessary to have:
+But to be able to run it without the entire robot it's neccessary to have:
 - a connection to an arduino via a Serial comunication
-- if neccessary correct the Serial port number in the programm
+- if neccessary to correct the Serial port number in the processing IDE
 - correct the Arduino specification and port in Arduino IDE
-- upload the workspace in folder ArduinoDef2 to it
+- upload the code in folder ArduinoDef2 to it
+- run it and it should work